 - Hazardous contaminants present in the water

 - Possibility of shock from wet outlets or electronics

-When only a portion of the Nampa structure gets affected with water damage, SERVPRO techs often separate the loss area with yellow safety tape and, in the case of contaminated water, plastic barriers over the loss area to stop the potential for anyone aspirating or coming into contact with the water.
+When only a portion of the Nampa structure gets affected by water damage, SERVPRO techs often separate the damaged area with yellow safety tape and, in the case of contaminated water, plastic barriers over the area to stop the potential for anyone aspirating or coming into contact with the water.

-Winning Tactics for Limiting Loss to a Professional Space
+Winning Tactics for Limiting Damage to a Professional Space

 Equipment is a big investment for a business, and there are essential documents that need protection.
 If these items are unable to get removed preceding the arrival of the technicians on-site, all you need to do is inform the SERVPRO Crew Chief.
 That person will ensure anything needed gets priority.